devlooped/SponsorLink/readme.md

    sponsors to contribute to the project, to ensure ongoing and recurring income that can help ensure proper maintenance and further feature work.

-2. Open source project consumers, who want to ensure their dependencies keep have an active team that can provide support, bug fixes and new features.
+2. Open source project consumers, who want to ensure their dependencies have an active team that can provide support, bug fixes and add new features.

 [Read the announcement](https://www.cazzulino.com/sponsorlink.html) blog post.